ZuInnoTe/rust-wasm-dynamic-module-study/README.md

 While WASM is the final choice, because it fits all criteria of the use case, there are still some aspects yet missing to fit the use case of ZuSearch:
 * 64-Bit memory - large scale search applications - especially with a lot of documents and/or machine learning augmented search - require a lot of memory.
 Currently, only 32-bit of memory are supported, but the standardization of 64-bit memory is on its way (see [here](https://github.com/WebAssembly/memory64/blob/main/proposals/memory64/Overview.md)).
+Nevertheless, since each module can have up to 4 GB and each thread can instantiate their own module this might be not as limiting as one might think, but it limits more flexibility/practicality.
 * Component model - especially WASM Interface Types (WIT).
 At the moment, an application can only share with a module a common memory ("Store") or simple integer parameters.
 However, ZuSearch likely will involve complex interfaces with different basic types (e.g. strings) or complex structures (e.g. arrays, structs etc.).
 While they can be handed over in memory - there is no standard on how a string or structure looks like and every programming language represents them differently.
 A standard can help here to reduce the development efforts especially in differrent programming languages.
 See [here](https://github.com/WebAssembly/component-model) for the standardization and [here](https://radu-matei.com/blog/intro-wasm-components/) for a blog describing more practical aspects.
 * Exception handling - exceptions do not currently interrupt execution of the application and/or module.
 See [here](https://github.com/WebAssembly/exception-handling/blob/master/proposals/exception-handling/Exceptions.md) for the standardization
 * Module repository.
 Many programming languages have module repositories (e.g. Maven Central for Java, Pypi for Python, NPM for Javascript/Typescript etc.) that include (binary/transpiled etc.) version of the modules to be loaded by an application (usually at compile time, but also at runtime).
 The way to access them is standardized.
 WASM has no standard for module repositories, but there are multiple competing once (see e.g. this [blog post](https://zuinnote.eu/blog/?p=1567)).
 The usage of module repositories compared